mcdexio/documents/en/how-to-add-liquidity-to-amm.md

 ## AMM's Margin Account

 Like ordinary traders, AMM has a margin account.
-There are only margin balances and long position in this margin account, and the algorithm of AMM makes the effective leverage of its long position is always less than 1, which also means that AMM margin account is always fully collateralized and will not be liquidation.
-The margin balance and long position in this margin account are also called AMM's inventory.
+There are collateral and long position in this margin account, and the algorithm of AMM makes the effective leverage of its long position is always less than 1, which also means that AMM's margin account is always fully collateralized and will not be liquidation.
+The collateral and long position in this margin account are also called AMM's inventory.

 We use `y` to represent the number of long position in AMM, then the **AMM's Available Margin** is expressed as `x`

 ```
-x = Margin Balance - y * Entry Price
+x = Cash Balance - y * Entry Price
 ```

-`Entry Price` is the average price of AMM entering the long position.
-The above formula guarantees that AMM position will always be fully collateralized according to the Entry Price.
-The margin balance minus the position occupancy is used as the available margin for AMM.
+`Cash Balance` is the collateral that LP (Liquidity Provider) deposited. `Entry Price` is the average price of AMM entering the long position.
+The above formula guarantees that AMM position will always be fully collateralized.
+The cash balance minus the position occupancy is used as the available margin for AMM.

-(Why a long position can be kept fully collateralized: Taking ETH as an example, assuming the current price is p1, once the deposited collateral reaches p1, it is equivalent to having 1 ETH.
+Why a long position can be kept fully collateralized: Taking ETH as an example, assuming the current price is p1, once the deposited collateral reaches p1, it is equivalent to having 1 ETH.
 If the price thereafter becomes p2, the PNL formula can guarantee that the collateral automatically becomes p2, which is still equivalent to 1 ETH.
 Sometimes people call this phenomenon as Synthetic assets.
-Therefore, depositing p1 + 1ETH in the Uniswap formula can be equivalent to deposit 2 * p1 and get p1 + 1 long position.)
+Therefore, depositing (p1) + (1ETH) in the Uniswap formula can be equivalent to deposit (2 * p1) and get (p1) + (1 long position).

 It is worth noting that the available margin calculated by the margin account at the initial margin rate is

 ```
+Margin Balance = Cash Balance + PNL
+PNL = (Mark Price - Entry Price) * y, if y is long position
 Available Margin = Margin Balance - y * Mark Price * Initial Margin > x
 ```

 This means that the **AMM's Available Margin** is alway less than the **Account's Available Margin**.